 Your business’ income tax returns can illustrate how your business has performed in the past.
 If your business is brand new, you should ask your accountant to help you create a projection of what your tax returns might look like in the upcoming year.

 When filing your taxes, it’s important to balance maximizing deductions while maintaining the image of consistent revenue.
-Although writing off a significant portion of your taxes can allow you minimize your annual expenses, having too many tax deductions may create some complications with potential lenders.
+Although writing off a sizable portion of your taxes can allow you to minimize your annual expenses, having too many tax deductions may create some complications with potential lenders.

 4. Income Statement